-As for online teaching experience, it’s very easy to get a teaching position at an online tutor-matching school, as they don’t require formal teaching qualifications or experience (although the pay is slightly lower).
-For example, I teach part-time on Cafetalk, and all of my students are Japanese.
+As for online teaching experience, it's very easy to get a teaching position at an online tutor-matching school, as they don't require formal teaching qualifications or experience (although the pay is slightly lower).
+For example, I used to teach part-time on Cafetalk, and all of my students were Japanese.
 You could also try italki.

 It would definitely be helpful if you show up to an interview for a teaching interview in Japan with a certification and X months/years of teaching experience.
 Maybe you only taught one lesson per week for six months, but "Six months of experience teaching one-on-one English lessons with Japanese students," sounds pretty professional to me.

 Although it's much less common, it is technically possible to get hired from overseas to work in Japan in a non-teaching job.

 Typically, this means working at a recruiting company (they like to call themselves consulting companies).
 If you're a qualified worker (especially in IT), you might even be able to get a job through one of these companies.
 Here are some examples:

 Personally, I could never work at one of these companies, though, because I HATE using the phone.
 Maybe it's an introvert thing, but it's just the worst.
 Actually, I don't even have a phone, and I'm hoping to keep it that way... but, we'll see.
 The world is against me!

 If you're married to a Japanese citizen, you can come on a spouse visa and pretty much do whatever you want.
 The same applies to anyone on a working holiday visa.